The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 2. Regulatory Pressure

-Governments worldwide are increasing scrutiny around:
+Governments are increasing scrutiny around AI governance, explainability, and transparency.

 3. Autonomous Operations